Hopefully, not too far down the road, this page won't be necessary.

 - Fabric Batch 8 is in the works now

-- Fabric Batch 7 was caught in the flood but we rescued it and we expect to complete the Fabrics in the last few months of 2022.
-FullWeight Lynx Pattern is complete
+- Fabric Batch 7 was caught in the flood but we rescued it and we expect to complete the Fabrics in 2022.
+FullWeight Lynx Pattern and FullWeight Brown (Duff) are complete and already being made into garments

-- Fabric Batch 6, all MidWeight Fabric, has been made into Anoraks, CPO Shirts and Hooded Jackets
+- Fabric Batch 6, all MidWeight Fabric, has been made into Anoraks, CPO Shirts and Hooded Jackets.
+A little bit of MidWeight Lynx still available for garments (planned and under way) or for purchase by the yard

 - Fabric Batch 5 has been sewn into garments which are nearly all gone.
 The virus played havoc with Batch 5 production